Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_interface.rst

 ==================
 Deterministic Model
 -------------------
-PyROS is designed to operate on a single-objective deterministic model, from which the robust optimization counterpart is automatically inferred.
+PyROS is designed to operate on a single-objective deterministic model (implemented as a :class:`~pyomo.core.base.PyomoModel.ConcreteModel`), from which the robust optimization counterpart is automatically inferred.
 All variables of the model should be continuous, as mixed-integer problems are not supported.

 First-Stage and Second-Stage Variables
 --------------------------------------
 A model may have either first-stage variables, second-stage variables, or both.
-Any variable of the model that is excluded from the lists of first-stage and second-stage variables is automatically considered to be a state variable.
+PyROS automatically considers all other variables participating in the active model components to be state variables.
-PyROS assumes that the state variables are :ref:`uniquely defined by the equality constraints <pyros_unique_state_vars>`.
+Further, PyROS assumes that the state variables are :ref:`uniquely defined by the equality constraints <pyros_unique_state_vars>`.